Soumitra Chatterjee: Early life and background

 Soumitra Chatterjee was born in Mirjapur Street (now Surya Sen Street) near Sealdah railway station, in Calcutta in 1935.
-The first ten years of his early life were spent in Krishnanagar in West Bengal.
+The first ten years of his early life were spent in Krishnanagar in West Bengal where he studied in C.M.S.
+St. John’s High School.
 The town under the influence of playwright Dwijendralal Ray, also from Krishnanagar, had a flourishing theatre culture, with numerous small theatre groups.
 His grandfather was the president of one such group while his father, though lawyer by profession and later a government worker, also worked as an amateur actor.
 Encouraged by the praise he received for his acting in school plays, gradually his interest in theatre grew with passing years.
 He was a very close friend of famous theatre personality, Mrityunjay Sil who is often regarded as a key influence on his career.

 Soumitra and his family moved to Howrah where he studied at the Howrah Zilla School and Calcutta during his early years.
 Soumitra graduated from the City College, Kolkata with honours in Bengali literature, as a graduating student of the University of Calcutta.
 He lived for a few years in Calcutta in Satyajit Ray's old apartment at 3-lake temple road.
 He studied for his M.A. in Bengali from the University of Calcutta.
 While still a student, he learnt acting under noted actor-director of Bengali theatre Ahindra Choudhury.
 However a turning point came when in the final year of college he saw a play by Sisir Bhaduri, theatre director and the doyen of Bengali theatre.
 The play not only set a standard for acting for him, but also helped make up his mind to become an actor.
 He managed to meet Bhaduri, through his friend's mother, actress Shefalika Putul.
 Though, he met Bhaduri, towards the end of his career, when his theatre had closed, nevertheless over the next three years, till Bhaduri's death in 1959, Chatterjee made him a mentor, and learnt the craft of acting through their regular interactions.
 He even appeared in a small role in one of Bhaduri's productions.